magnetikonline/macos-multipass-docker/README.md

 Install [Multipass for macOS](https://multipass.run/docs/installing-on-macos) (obviously).

-Launch new Multipass virtual machine. **Note:** Setting the desired machine name in `MACHINE_NAME` environment variable for use in all following command examples:
+Next, launch a new Multipass virtual machine.

+**Note:** Setting the desired machine name in `MACHINE_NAME` environment variable for use in all following command examples:

 ```sh
 $ export MACHINE_NAME="my-docker"